The Gospel of

 6And it came about that on another Sabbath, he went into the synagogue and was teaching, and a man was there whose right hand was shriveled.
 7And the Torah scholars and the Pharisees were carefully watching him, whether he would heal on the Sabbath, in order to obtain cause to prosecute him.
 8But he knew their reasoning, and said to the man with the shriveled hand, "Get up and stand in view."
 And he got up and stood.

-9Then he said to them, "I ask you, which is permissible on the Sabbath: to do good or to do evil, to save life or destroy it?"
+9Then he said to them, "I ask you, is it permissible on the Sabbath to do good or to do evil, to save life or to destroy it?"

 10And looking around at them all, he said to him, "Stretch out your hand."
 He did so, and his hand was restored.
 11And they were filled with rage, and discussed with each other what they should do to Jesus.